dhfbk/fadeit-evalita2026/README.md

   </tr>
 </table>

-Note that for subtask B, we will conder the F1 score in the *Soft mode* as the official metric for ranking systems.
+Note that for subtask B, we will consider the F1 score in the *Soft mode* as the official metric for ranking systems.

 ### :alarm_clock: Important dates

-- **September 22, 2025** – Data (train/dev) and evaluation scorer are provided to participants
+- ~~**September 22, 2025** – Data (train/dev) and evaluation scorer are provided to participants~~
 - **November 27 - December 4, 2025** – Evaluation window: participants submit predictions on the test data
 - **December 15, 2025** – Official results for submitted runs available to participants
 - **January 9, 2026** – Submission deadline for system description papers by participants